nanodesigns/download-via-email/Readme.md

 ### 1.0.0
 * A rudimentary WordPress plugin to enable sending download link to email address
+* Completely in WordPress database schema - no other table, no column
+* Email storage

 __________________
 Designed &amp; Developed by [**nano**designs](http://nanodesignsbd.com/)